Saturday Night (magazine): Demise

 On October 20, 2005, the company announced that publication would be "suspended" due to insufficient advertiser support.
 The editor at the time of suspension was Gary Ross, who had been editor since 2004.

 Blog

 On December 18, 2008, the Saturday Night website was relaunched as a blog, with the initial post indicating that the site would "canvas the country and present you with a unique and intriguing perspective on our national life in politics and power, sex and crime, entertainment and culture, arts and literature, style and design."
-However, after five posts made that day, the blog was abandoned and has not been updated since.
+However, after several posts made that day, the blog appeared to be abandoned and was not updated in the months following launch.